nic5694/Contact-Manager/README.md

 On the main screen, you will also see a list of all your contacts, along with the date and time each contact was created and last updated.
 This is helpful for keeping track of any changes you've made to your contacts' information.

 If you want to edit a contact in your list, simply double-click the contacts name and the edit window will pop up.
-Here, you can press the edit buton to change the contacts title, first name, laste name, and birthday.
+Here, you can press the edit button to change the contacts title, first name, last name, and birthday.

 ![edit image](https://user-images.githubusercontent.com/57469766/208755372-5d18e7f8-b100-4be1-9172-8ddb92afdaee.png)